dwp/govuk-casa/docs/topics/field-validation.md

 ## Defining basic validation

-The object key should reference the name of the field you wish to validate and should not include any special characters (`a-z A-Z 0-9 - _ []` is fine).
+The object key should reference the name of the field you wish to validate and should not include any special characters (`a-z A-Z 0-9 - _ []` are all fine).

 ```javascript
 // definitions/field-validators/personal-info.js